OllieJonas/Benchmarking-Lunar-Lander/docs/Project Structure.md

 ##### agents

-Contains the abstract template of an agent, as well as any implementations.
-Please put your agents in here!
+Contains the abstract template of an agent, as well as any implementations of agents.

-##### notebooks

-Simply for Docker and Jupyter as an experiment for rendering using Docker - don't worry about it too much.

 ##### tests

 Any unit tests we want to write should go in here.

-##### scripts
+### scripts

 This just contains the entrypoint for the Docker image - please don't touch anything in there unless you know what you're doing!